Radiotherapy

 • How many treatment sessions will I have?

 Treatments schedules range from a single treatment, to three to five treatments, to multiple weeks of daily treatment (Monday to Friday or on alternate days) depending on your type and stage of cancer.
-Your Consultant Radiation Oncologist will discuss the expected schedule with you at your initial consultation but may occasionally need to adjust this following analysis of the design scans.
+Your Consultant Radiation Oncologist will discuss the expected radiation therapy schedule with you at your initial consultation but may occasionally need to adjust this following analysis of the design scans.
 Treatment appointments vary from 20-60 minutes depending on the type of treatment.

 • External Beam Radiation Therapy Treatment Options: